RiS3-Lab/SHiFT/README.md

 - We configured the ST-Link serial port as an output console terminal for printing messages of the ASAN runtime and the Monitor running on the MCU.
 The user can open the ST-Link serial port in a terminal emulator to see the messages printed.
 The baud rate of the serial port is 7500000.
 We recommend using *cutecom* as the terminal emulator.
-- The test.c program contains ten synthetic bugs and 1 hang (eleven defects in total).
-SHiFT will be able to identify all of them in 10 or fewer minutes using the setup described in our paper.
+- The test.c program contains ten synthetic bugs and one hang (eleven defects in total).
+SHiFT will be able to identify all of them in 6 or fewer minutes using the setup described in our paper.